SoNothingMC/Cider_OldLogoTheme/README.md

 ## Limitations

-The theme only applies the new logo in the following place:
+The theme only applies the old logo in the following place:

 * Main menu button
 ⚠ It clips the "Cider" text when you zoom in/out at 80%, 110%, 150% and 200%.
 I have no idea why, so just avoid those zoom levels.